Social work with people aged 65+ years old

 When the three groups were asked to select two priorities to focus on, one group discussed named social worker for work with older people, two groups discussed the use of technology to support social work, and all three groups discussed linking carer’s needs assessment and older person’s needs assessment.
 The topic ‘Reallocating some of Social Workers current workload to other teams’ was not selected by any table and so organically fell out of scope of the project.

-• Improving processes, systems and communication.
+• Improving processes, systems and communication

 Lorraine Mighty

-I have over 20-years’ experience of people and programme management, learning facilitation and organisational development in the private and education sector.
 I joined IMPACT because of the shared alignment between my values and approaches to work and those of the Centre and wider team.
 I’m delighted to have the opportunity to transfer my skills into supporting improvements in social care services and foster IMPACT’s coproduction and evidence-informed approaches.